-The Monarch Butterfly—An Illustration of Transformation Part Two—The Caterpillar Phase
+The Monarch Butterfly—an Illustration of Transformation—the Caterpillar Phase

 Part One of this series laid the foundation for God's process, power, principles, and pattern of creating and transforming not only the entire material universe but also a human mind and heart.

 ‘Ah, Lord God!
 Behold, You have made the heavens and the earth by Your great power and outstretched arm.
 There is nothing too hard for You

 The number four, as was exhaustively studied in Part One, themes both the Biblical creation account as well as so many features of the Monarch in its four-fold transformation process from a tiny helpless egg into a glorious and majestic butterfly.
 As we shall see the details of this process will illustrate for us the creation and transformation God wishes to do inside of us by for stages:

 Exodus — Stage One Salvation

 We left off in the developmental stage of a Monarch's life, in Part One, with a tiny egg deposited on the underside of a Milkweed plant which metaphorically represents our beginning without God and in need of deliverance and salvation.